Honoring the Life and Legacy of Conrad A. Plimpton

 Conrad was also a member and elder of Winnetka Presbyterian Church in Illinois, the Church of the Holy Comforter in Kenilworth, Illinois, and later a longtime member of Nassau Presbyterian Church in Princeton, New Jersey, as well as St. Philip’s in the Hills Episcopal Church in Tucson, Arizona.

-Donations in his honor may be made to:
+Donations in Conrad's honor may be made to:

 Child Health Institute of New Jersey